 Will you win the heart of your date or expose your true nature?

 Impakt is a game studio with a philosophical approach, aiming to transmit values through games that will create a positive impact on society.
-The current project, called Zero Damage, is an action-narrative driven cooperative game in which players have to save innocent people and restore peace in a war-torn planet.
+The current project, called Zero Damage, is an action-narrative-driven cooperative game in which players have to save innocent people and restore peace on a war-torn planet.
 The message of the game is primarily transmitted through the game mechanics, in which players have to use non-violent actions to change the course of the conflict.
-The narrative unfolds, adding a layer of depth, and all the characters, locations, countries have a deep meaning.
+The narrative unfolds, adding a layer of depth, and all the characters, locations, and countries have a deep meaning.
 Even though the narrative will be told through action, the story presents an invitation for the player to know more about the game universe.
 The target platforms of Zero Damage are mainly Xbox, PS4, and Switch with a portable version for PC.

 As one of the first teams who prevailed with their project in the first round of applications for the Cologne Game Incubator, the already-founded Studio Ludopium was working on the final version of their rhythmic puzzle platformer “Isometric Epilepsy”, later renamed Vectronom, when they joined the Cologne Game Incubator.
 In this game, the level structure and backdrop visuals shift according to the rhythm of the game music.
-The colourful graphics in coordination with the driving music and the high tempo challenge the player’s reflexes and spatial perception.
+The colorful graphics in coordination with the driving music and the high tempo challenge the player’s reflexes and spatial perception.
 In 2018, the team was awarded second place in the category “Best Young Talent Concept” at the German Computer Game Awards for this project.
 Additionally, Ludopium was awarded “Best Game” at the Indie Arena Booth 2018 and the “Best in Play” award at GDC 2019.

 Maggese is the Italian word for fallow, and it’s a group of developers willing to experiment with the almost uncultivated land of non-fun games.
 They aim to grow meaningful narrative experiences that go beyond fun and cover the emotional spectrum of quality entertainment media.
-Maggese is open to any kind of collaborations and exchanges with similar or different realities that share the same spirit of discovery and independence.
+Maggese is open to any kind of collaboration and exchanges with similar or different realities that share the same spirit of discovery and independence.
 The members are Dario D’Ambra, Giorgio Carlino and Nina Kiel.

 |SLOW BROS. |

 Super Catboy is about a genetically manipulated tomcat, who has given his creator and now wants to thwart his sinister plans for world domination.
-The level based game is kept in the 16 bit style of the 1990s and mixes elements of a jump and run with a beat ’em up.
-The player runs, jumps and shoots through colorful 2D levels in constant battle with the mad scientist’s dog people.
+The level-based game is kept in the 16-bit style of the 1990s and mixes elements of a jump and run with a beat ’em up.
+The player runs, jumps, and shoots through colorful 2D levels in constant battle with the mad scientist’s dog people.

 Jessika by TrieTire Games deals with the murders of the National Socialist Underground (NSU).
 The player is a nameless Hacker who gains access to a secret database of the NSU.
-There he follows the development of the fictitious NSU member Jessika and dives into the entanglements of authorities, politicians and right-wing extremist groups.
+There he follows the development of the fictitious NSU member Jessika and dives into the entanglements of authorities, politicians, and right-wing extremist groups.